Resources

 Depending on the location and local rental market trends, or past personal experience, military landlords may hesitate to sign off on a military clause because it could present a potential financial problem.
 A rental property is a business, and maintaining consistent tenancy is the bedrock of a profitable rental business.

-Suppose the lease termination occurs outside of the traditional moving season for that community.
+Suppose the termination of lease occurs outside of the traditional moving season for that community.
 In this case, the landlord will have difficulty finding a new tenant.
-He will likely have a longer vacancy period than otherwise planned for if they only rented on traditional one-year leases during the moving season.
+They will likely have a longer vacancy period than planned if they only rent on traditional one-year leases during the moving season.
 This early departure can create a ripple effect of unexpected turnovers for future PCS cycles.

-Military homeowners turned landlords, have you heard of a reverse military clause?
-Because you too work for a boss with fickle demands, you’ll want to know about this opportunity to inform the renters of your early return.
-Here’s an excerpt of What Is a Reverse Military Clause?:
+If you're a military homeowner turned landlord, have you heard of a reverse military clause?
+Because you, too, work for a boss with fickle demands.
+You’ll want to know about this opportunity to inform the renters of your early return.
+Here’s an excerpt of our post, What Is a Reverse Military Clause?:

-- Under specific terms, the SCRA allows a lease to be broken, without the need for a secondary military clause placed in the rental agreement.
+2. Under specific terms, the SCRA allows a lease to be broken without the need for a secondary military clause placed in the rental agreement.

 back to top